bareos/bareos/docs/manuals/en/new_main_reference/source/chapter26/plugins.rst

 The scsicrypto-sd plugin
 ''''''''''''''''''''''''

-The :program:`scsicrypto-sd` hooks into the :strong:`unload`, :strong:`label read`, :strong:`label write` and :strong:`label verified` events for loading and clearing the key.
+The :command:`scsicrypto-sd` hooks into the :strong:`unload`, :strong:`label read`, :strong:`label write` and :strong:`label verified` events for loading and clearing the key.
 It checks whether it it needs to clear the drive by either using an internal state (if it loaded a key before) or by checking the state of a special option that first issues an encrytion status query.
 If there is a connection to the director and the volume information is not available, it will ask the director for the data on the currently loaded volume.
 If no connection is available, a cache will be used which should contain the most recently mounted volumes.
 If an encryption key is available, it will be loaded into the drive’s memory.

 Changes in the director